pratik1788/wiki-solution-package/README.md

 # wiki-solution-package

-This Solution uses Spring Boot , Apache Kafka and Cassandra to provide solution , this package only contain docker compose file and it uses published image of necessary software.
+This Solution uses Spring Boot , Apache Kafka and Cassandra , this package only contain docker compose file and it uses published image of necessary software.

 Code corresponding to solution exists at following repository: https://github.com/pratik1788/wiki-coordinator